Andrew-S-Rosen/mof-adsorbate-initializer/README.md

 ![TOC](toc.png)

 ## What is MAI?
 High-throughput computational catalysis typically involves the calculation of many different adsorption energies.
 MAI is a tool meant to automate the process of constructing reasonable initial guesses for adsorbates in MOFs for the purposes of DFT screening workflows.
+For implementing a high-throughput DFT workflow, refer to our [PyMOFScreen](https://github.com/arosen93/mof_screen) code.

 ## Ready-to-Run Examples
 To get started, sample scripts are provided in the `examples` base directory of MAI and include the following: